Aravindray/Notes/How-to-do-it.md

 ### What to do when blue screen error occur?

-**author_notes:** In Jan 17 or 18 2025, I faced 0xc000021a blue screen error, but SSD hard drive also crash.
+**author_notes:** In Jan 17 2025, I faced 0xc000021a blue screen error, but SSD hard drive also crash.

 1. Steps yet to add!